webgptorg/calculator/generator/promptbook/create-solution.ptbk.md

 ## Rules

--   Write just the ranking function, not then explanation
+- Write only the ranking function, not the explanation
--   The function should be named `{functionName}`
+- The function should be called `{functionName}`.
--   Include all pros and cons of the solution
+- Include all advantages and disadvantages of the solution
+- Preferences are fixed and you should not create new ones.
--   ranking function works for Czech clients, so the texts are in Czech and the prices are in CZK (czech crowns)
+- The ranking function works for Czech clients, so the texts are in Czech and the prices are in CZK (Czech crowns).

 ## Sample

-Here is a sample of the ranking function for **Wordpress**:
+Here is an example of the ranking function for **Wordpress**:

 \`\`\`\javascript
 /**